mireiffe/reinitialization/README.md

 # A classical re-initialization method for level set function

 ## Overview
-This is a (non-official) python implementation of the Sussman's re-initialization method.
+This is a python implementation of the Sussman's re-initialization method, in which 3D version is added.

 ## Referance
 [A Level Set Approach for Computing Solutions to Incompressible Two-Phase Flow, Mark Sussman, Peter Smereka, Stanley Osher, Journal of Computational Physics, Volume 114, Issue 1, 1994, Pages 146-159.](<https://doi.org/10.1006/jcph.1994.1155>)